AI4WA/OpenOmniFramework/docs/index.md

 Our ultimate goal is to:

-- Develop an open-source, end-to-end conversational AI robot that match the capabilities of OpenAI's GPT-4o.
+- Develop an open-source, end-to-end conversational agents robot that match the capabilities of OpenAI's GPT-4o.
-- Enable easy data collection for advancing the development of end-to-end conversational AI systems.
+- Enable easy data collection for advancing the development of end-to-end conversational agents.
-- Inspire and foster the development of innovative conversational AI applications and products.
+- Inspire and foster the development of innovative conversational agent applications and products.

 ---